 How I created the chart

-Here are the steps I took to figuring out how much salt to include for each jar size.
+Here are the steps I took to figure out how much salt to include for each jar size.

 - I started by weighing how much water would approximately fit in a one-quart jar.
 It’s less than the expected 946 g because it’s important to leave headspace for bubbling.
 So it actually came out to 915 g.